Sebastiania pavoniana: Ecology

 S. pavoniana flowers in both March and June through August.
 The pollination syndrome is entomophily (insect-pollinated).

 Fruiting occurs mainly from the start of the summer wet season in July.
 White-headed capuchins (Cebus capucinus) eat the fruit of S. pavoniana, as does Cydia saltitans.
 Occasionally military macaws (Ara militaris) will also eat the fruit.

 The leaf phenology is late-drought deciduous.

 The ello sphinx (Erinnyis ello) also feeds on S. pavoniana, and in turn can be parasitized by the braconid wasp Microplitis figueresi.

 Use by humans

-Besides the seeds selling as novelty items, the Yaqui grate the unpeeled (and unparasitized) seeds turning them into a flour which is baked into a loaves for feast days.
+Besides the seeds selling as novelty items, the Yaqui grate the unpeeled (and unparasitized) seeds turning them into flour which is baked into loaves for feast days.
 The chuculi-buahuame, or 'bread of hunger,' as it's called, is thought to provide a boost of energy.
 An American entrepreneur in Havana once tried to sell the flour mixed with chicle to make an energizing gum, but was stopped over concern for accidentally introducing the moth to the island of Cuba.

 It is not known if this is a true pharmacological effect or a placebo effect, hoping that the observed jumping vigor of the seeds is transferred.
 If a true biological effect is taking place, it would be similar to chewing coca leaves or drinking very strong coffee.